Our Mission

 opens in a new windowView our donors

 At Texas State Day, @sanantoniokd received a KiDs grant on behalf of local nonprofit @childsafe, providing art supplies for the kids served by ChildSafe.
 ChildSafe combines hands-on art techniques with clinical therapy and legal recourse to help children who have experienced abuse express themselves, find support and heal.
-All programming at ChildSafe is evidence-based, trauma-informed and ensures their long-term outcome of ensuring children are safe, healthy, resilient and ready to succeed in school and life.

 55 1

 At Texas State Day, @sanantoniokd received a KiDs grant on behalf of local nonprofit @childsafe, providing art supplies for the kids served by ChildSafe.
 ChildSafe combines hands-on art techniques with clinical therapy and legal recourse to help children who have experienced abuse express themselves, find support and heal.
-All programming at ChildSafe is evidence-based, trauma-informed and ensures their long-term outcome of ensuring children are safe, healthy, resilient and ready to succeed in school and life.

 55 1